Last Updated: | By Sarah Braithwaite, Author & Horse Health Expert

 So what should you do if your horse is a good doer and needs to maintain or reduce weight?
 Firstly if you know the energy value of your hay then you can work out exactly how much to feed each day to provide the right amount of calories to maintain the correct weight.
 Then if you know the protein value too, you can also work out if that amount of hay is providing enough protein so that you can add an additional protein source so the horse does not over eat in an attempt to fore fill demand for this nutrient.
 Lastly if your horse is IR or laminits prone then knowing the sugar and starch level in the hay will determine if it is suitable and safe for your horse.
 Nutritional analysis will supply you with all these figures.Learn about the best method to reduce the weight of your laminitis prone horseClick To Tweet

 Where you don’t know the energy value of the hay because you can’t carry out analysis then to maintain weight you can use 2% of body weight.
-This would mean that a horse weighing 500kg would eat 10kg of hay per day.
+This would mean that a horse weighing 500 kg would eat 10 kg of hay per day.
 Where you want slow weight loss use 1.5% of body weight or 2% of the weight you want the horse to end up weighing or which ever is the greater.
-This would mean that a horse weighing 500kg would need 8.5 kg per hay per day.
-This can easily be weighed using a scales used for weighing luggage.
+This would mean that a horse weighing 500 kg would need 7.5 kg per hay per day.
+Where a horse is 500kg but you want it to loose weight to reach 450 kg then 2% of this weight would be 9kg.
+Often it is better to use 2% of the bodyweight you want the horse to reach rather than 1.5% of bodyweight so that a horse has the maximum amount of food whilst still losing weight slowly.
+We suggest weigh taping a horse each week to check weight loss and weighing hay using a scales used for weighing luggage.

 Where hay is restricted, the amount being fed running out too quickly can become a problem so using small holed hay nets or slow feeder systems/nets is a solution.
 Sometimes double or even triple netting the hay is needed and this doesn’t need to be costly if you use cheap haylage nets.
 Alternatively, the horse can be fed multiple small meals throughout the day.